 Sam Houston National Park

 One of the best things I happened upon while in Conroe was Sam Houston National Park; however, it was when I was driving home.
 Thank goodness I elected to take the backroads, as the directions led me through this beautiful national park.
 I didn’t have time to stop as I was on a schedule, but stopping will be mandatory next time to see more.
-As a native Texan, it’s somewhat embarrassing, to say that I have never been there.
+As a native Texan, it’s somewhat embarrassing that I have never been there.

 I realize now that the national forests in Texas are something to gawk over, and Sam Houston National Park is one of them.
-Beautiful natural scenery and many excellent trails for a day hike abound, so if you do go, plan an entire day.
-If nothing else, a drive will be all you need (as me) to want to know what lies behind those tall, gorgeous trees.
+Beautiful natural scenery and many excellent trails for a day hike abound, so if you go, plan an entire day.
+If nothing else, a drive will be all you need (like me) to want to know what lies behind those tall, gorgeous trees.
 My motto now is to “always take the backroads.”
 The drive was much better than going on I45 any day!